 The POA should remember to keep his assets and the principal’s assets separate.
 Money should not be intermingled in bank accounts or investment accounts.
 This is a very important point, since the fiduciary responsibility is a serious matter.
 The POA can be changed or revoked by the principal at any time, as long as the principal is mentally competent.

 The POA ends with the death of the principal.
 It is meant to be used as a helpful tool, while the person is living.
 After the person dies, the executor or trustee takes over as the personal representative of the person’s estate.

-An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances and can help you avoid some of those common mistakes.
+An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances.

 For more information visit my Wichita KS Estate Planning Attorney website

 Reference: Rushville Republican (Jan.
 22,2019) “Financial power of attorney responsibilities”